pgorman/dangerjaunt/minirules.md

 AC: 12 HD:3 (CR 3) Move: 1'' Attacks: alarm

-Shriekers are fungi that emit a noisy alarm for movement within 10' or light within 30'.
+These fungi trumpet a shrill alarm when they detect movement within 10' or light within 30'.
-Each round it sounds, their alarm attracts a wandering monster on 3 in 6.
+Each round it sounds, their cry attracts a wandering monster on 1--3 in 6.

 ### Skeleton ###